 The beginning of the Ancient Rus sociogenesis is beyond our historic vision.
-The timing and the character of the Eastern Slavic resettlement and dating of emergence of the first towns is unclear.
-We can base our sociogenesis scheme (Fig. 2) for sure only on the historically evident transformations.
+Historians refer timing of the Eastern Slavic resettlement to the wide time interval of the $4^{th} - 8^{th}$ centuries (Sedov 2003).
+There is also no clarity in the dating of the first Russian towns' appearance on the Dnieper and Ilmen (Tolochko 1981; Janin and Aleshkovskiy 1971).
+We can only rely on the Russian Primary Chronicle (Ostrowski 2003), which mentions the emergence of a centralized polity in 882 with the center in Kiev.
+We can base our sociogenesis scheme (see Fig. 2) for sure only on the historically evident transformations.
 There were three key structural transformations in Ancient Rus.
-The first one is the subordination of local entities to one center in Kiev at the end of the ninth century; the next one is the fragmentation of this all-Rus polity in the first half of the twelfth century; the third apparent transformation is national centralization in the fifteenth century that historians customarily refer to as the Moscow period.
+The first one is the subordination of local entities to one center in Kiev at the end of the 9th century; the next one is the fragmentation of this all-Rus polity in the first half of the 12th century; the third apparent transformation is national centralization in the 15th century that historians customarily refer to as the Moscow period.
 The starting point of sociogenesis in this scheme was obtained by the hypothetical extrapolation of 250-year long P-phase to the past.

 So, the dating of the phases is approximate and conditional, because the society's genesis is a slow rise and then a decay of group identity and solidarity.
 We can trace this process only indirectly through the society's successes or defeats, social crises, disintegration of political entities or formation of new ones.
+To date the shifts of the phases, we use conditional markers - historical events that most clearly manifest the nature of those transitions.

 Fig. 2.
-Diagram of Early Rus sociogenesis (by the example of Novgorod)
+Diagram of Early Rus' sociogenesis (by the example of Novgorod)